vitorfraga/Loki/README.md

 # Loki
-Simple CLI to generate tests in MySQL.
+Simple CLI to generate Synthetic data and make events (Insert, update and deletes) in mySQL table